swingletree-oss/swingletree/docs/_docs/install/prerequisites.md

 obtain information about the quality of branches in relation to the `master` branch.

 * Redis Database (provided with k8s installation)
+* One of the supported SCM Providers
   * GitHub or GitHub Enterprise
+  * Gitea

 If you intend to use ElasticSearch to store your analysis reports you will need